Are you ready to

 Yes, as long as the participating undergraduates still retain 50% of company equity.

-Financial awards will be paid to an individual student, not the startup listed in the application and will be awarded for the Fall 2020 semester.
-An increase in resources, including a financial award as a result of performance in the DisrupTexas Undergraduate Pitch Competition, may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to me.
-Finally, Financial awards may be used to pay outstanding payments owed to the university.
+Financial awards will be paid to an individual student, not the startup listed in the application and will be awarded for the Fall 2021 semester.
+An increase in resources, including a financial award as a result of performance in the DisrupTexas Undergraduate Pitch Competition, may result in a reduction or cancellation of financial aid funds or a requirement to repay awards already released to students.
+Finally, financial awards may be used to pay outstanding payments owed to the university.

-If you receive financial aid or owe money to the university, you should reach out to the Office of Financial Aid and Scholarships or Students Accounts Receivable to determine how winning a cash award through the DisrupTexas Undergraduate Pitch Competition would impact money owed to UT or my financial aid status.
+If you receive financial aid or owe money to the university, you should reach out to the Office of Financial Aid and Scholarships or Students Accounts Receivable to determine how winning a cash award through the DisrupTexas Undergraduate Pitch Competition would impact money owed to UT or your financial aid status.

 DisrupTexas 2020 in Review

 On Saturday, November 7th, 2020, 16 undergraduate teams competed in DisrupTexas, the fifth annual “Shark Tank”-style pitch competition sponsored by the Herb Kelleher Entrepreneurship Center at the McCombs School of Business.